stoffee/terraform-hcp-vault-eks/README.md

     vault_root_token = &LT;sensitive&LT;
     </pre>

-    A sample time output shows 22 minutes 11 seconds total clock time:
+    This sample time output shows 22 minutes 11 seconds total clock time:

     <pre>terraform apply -auto-approve  7.71s user 3.53s system 0% cpu 22:11.66 total</pre>

-27. One helpful design feature of Terraform HCL is that it's "declarative".
+29. One helpful design feature of Terraform HCL is that it's "declarative".
 So <tt>terraform apply</tt> can be run again.
 A sample response if no changes need to be made:

     ```bash
     No changes.
 Your infrastructure matches the configuration.